-The board of directors in a nonprofit is composed of dedicated leaders that are brought together for a larger purpose.
+The nonprofit board of directors is composed of dedicated leaders that are brought together for a larger purpose.
 Board members can come from all types of backgrounds.
 Lawyers, volunteers, accountants, or politicians can all contribute their expertise to an organization.
 However, the most important roles every board needs to include is the president, treasurer, and secretary.

 In many states, the role of the secretary can not be overlapped by the president as it is a violation of corporate law.
 Additionally, some states, like California, prohibit the president and the treasurer role to be run by the same individual.
 The foundation of any nonprofit rests upon these three roles, that help shape the nonprofit in their specific roles.